oVirt/ovirt-site/source/develop/release-management/features/storage/data-path-operations.md

 ---
 title: Data Path operations on any host
 category: feature
-authors: alitke, nsoffer, laravot, frolland
+authors:
+  - aglitke
+  - nsoffer
+  - laravot
+  - frolland
 ---

 # Data Path Operations On Any Host